Altarax/Discord_Trello_Bot/README.md

 # Discord_Trello_Bot

 So, this time I decided to create a discord bot that can get information of card in Trello to send a message In our channel.
-Rapidly, we are in engineering school and we work at 5 every night.
+Rapidly, we are in engineering school and we work every night.
 I thought It was a good Idea to automatise some things.
 Every day we add card on Trello to say what we'll work.
 I wanted a Bot capable to get informations of these cards and send us the day, the name and what we have to work.
 Plus, we don't have to add a date by ourselves, the program will set the due date one day per one day everytime we add a card (just, we must create cards day by day)